Trees, Leaves & Limbs

 Green Waste is fresh or biodegradable waste material including grass, leaves, plants and tree trimmings that can be diverted from landfills for recycling.
 Food waste is a separate subset that can be included in this group.

 Green waste is best used to produce compost for use on gardens, lawns, erosion control projects and agricultural crops.
-Compost provides value as a fertilizer and improve soil structure.
+Compost provides value as a fertilizer and improves soil structure.

 Grinding Reduces Green House Emissions